 If a customer has a hearing loss or deafness, then a current audiological report is needed.

+Personal attendant services required by customers must be arranged before the customer's admission date and coordinated with the CCRC admissions coordinator.

 If the customer does not have a permanent residence, the VR counselor submits written documentation from the residential provider or family member that includes:

 the customer's name;